SaraXimenaO/Prueba-tecnica-front/README.md

 # PruebaTecnicaFront

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0. and primeNg 16.0.1

 ## Development server